-Topically applied Clobetasol propionate ointment can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).
+Topically applied Clobetasol propionate gel, cream or ointment can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).

 Clobetasol Dosage and Administration

-Apply a thin layer of Clobetasol propionate ointment to the affected skin areas twice daily and rub in gently and completely.
-(See INDICATIONS AND USAGE.)
+Apply a thin layer of Clobetasol propionate gel, cream or ointment to the affected skin areas twice daily and rub in gently and completely (See INDICATIONS AND USAGE).

-Clobetasol propionate ointment is a super-high potency topical corticosteroid; therefore, treatment should be limited to 2 consecutive weeks, and amounts greater than 50 g per week should not be used.
+Clobetasol propionate gel, cream and ointment are super-high potency topical corticosteroids; therefore, treatment should be limited to 2 consecutive weeks, and amounts greater than 50 g per week should not be used.

 As with other highly active corticosteroids, therapy should be discontinued when control has been achieved.
 If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary.

-Clobetasol propionate ointment should not be used with occlusive dressings.
+Clobetasol propionate gel, cream or ointment should not be used with occlusive dressings.

 How is Clobetasol Supplied